UmbraDeorum/hashcat_automator_python/README.md

 Nonetheless, any alterations aiming to tweak/improve execution, or to achieve any fundamentally different functionality are totally permitted, as long as the original gets proper mention.

+With that said, no illegal activities are permitted through the use of this program.
+Ragrding any violation, all liabilites are with the user executing the program, and not with UmbraDeorum or any affiliated parties.

+Good talk...
 Happy dehashing!

 Made by UmbraDeorum.